Hrushi20/BKyc/README.md

 - Docker
 - Node v > 12.13.0  (LTS)
 - Google Chrome with Metamask (wallet to connect to blockchain)
+- It is recommended to use Google Chrome while connecting to metamask (Stable).
+Other browsers (Especially Firefox) throws error while connecting to metamask.

 ## Running the project
 <hr>